 At the time that the RWQMPU was prepared, the State of Wisconsin had not promulgated instream water quality criteria for total phosphorus.
 In the absence of a regulatory criterion, a planning standard of 0.100 mg/l was applied.
 Following completion of the RWQMPU, the State adopted phosphorus criteria as set forth in Chapter NR 102, "Water Quality Standards for Wisconsin Surface Waters," of the Wisconsin Administrative Code.
 Chapter NR 102 establishes the applicable total phosphorus criterion for Oak Creek and its tributaries as a concentration of 0.075 milligrams per liter (mg/l) (see Table 4.16 in Chapter 4 of this report).
-The degree to which the recommended RWQMPU would be expected to meet the new regulatory 0.075 mg/l water quality criterion was assessed when during a subsequent water quality planning work to evaluate the possible effects of climate change on water quality conditions in the greater Milwaukee watersheds was undertaken by SEWRPC in collaboration with the University of Wisconsin Milwaukee (UW-M) School of Freshwater Sciences, the UW-M College of Engineering and Mechanics, the University of Wisconsin-Madison Center for Climatic Research, and Tetra Tech, with funding from the National Oceanic and Atmospheric Administrationeffort.
-The water quality modeling results representing ilmplementingation of those components of the recommended RWQMPU components that relate to the Oak Creek watershed, is indicate the following anticipated to result in the following levels of compliance with water quality criteria:
+The degree to which the recommended RWQMPU would meet the new regulatory 0.075 mg/l water quality criterion was assessed during a subsequent effort.4 Implementing the recommended RWQMPU components that relate to the Oak Creek watershed is anticipated to result in the following levels of compliance with water quality criteria: